-This product is specifically intended to provide relief to animals affected with mange.
-It is effective and safe for our feline friends, but also for dogs and other pets.
+This product is specifically intended for animals to promote their health even when affected with mange.
+It can be used on our feline friends, but also on dogs and other pets.

-In addition to helping to treat an infection of mites, it soothes the skin of the infected animal.
-The MANGE Remedy will also help relieve the itchiness and irritation caused by mange.
+You want to treat the infection of mites, and also soothes the skin of the infected animal.
+The MANGE product can also promote your cat skin health in case of itchiness and irritation caused by mange.

 However, it is important to consult a vet to make a diagnosis before using our product, to be certain that you are dealing with mange!

 As explained at the beginning, mites naturally live in the fur and skin of your pet.
 Normally, this does not cause a problem, but that’s not always the case.